sg-developer-portal/doc-portal-publisher-guide/docsify.md

 ### basePath

-If you want to have your markdown files or other assets reside in an inner directory of your git repo, e.g. docs/
+If have your markdown files or other assets reside in an inner directory of your git repo, set this to the name of that directory.

-Defaults to empty string (`''`)
+Defaults to empty string (`''`), which results in the root folder of your repository being served.

 ### homepage

-File name for your home page.
+File name for your home page, which is the page that gets served when readers navigate to your doc, e.g. `readme.md`, `README.md`, `home.md`.

 Defaults to `README.md`

-### coverpage

-Enable this to render a cover page.

-Defaults to `false`.

-### onlyCover

-Enable this to only present the cover page as your home page.

-Defaults to `false`.